glmcdona/Process-Dump/README.md

 # Version history

+## Version 2.1 (February 12th, 2017)
+* Fixed a bug where the last section in some cases would instead be filled with zeros.
+Thanks to megastupidmonkey for reporting this issue.
+* Fixed a bug where 64-bit base addresses would be truncated to a 32-bit address.
+It now properly keeps the full 64-bit module base address.
+Thanks to megastupidmonkey for reporting this issue.
+* Addressed an issue where the processes dump close monitor would crash csrss.exe.
+* Stopped Process Dump from hooking it's own process in close monitor mode.

 ## Version 2.0 (September 18th, 2016)
 * Added new flag '-closemon' which runs Process Dump in a monitoring mode.
 It will pause and dump any process just as it closes.
 This is designed